Burger and Barrel

 The Rev Meter for Social Community

-1 – 4 points: You’ve missed the 5 basics and are less than optimized
+4 points or less You’ve missed the 5 basics and are less than optimized

-6 – 9 points: You’re doing better than most and on your way to becoming a well respected social community whiz.
+6 to 9 points You’re doing better than most and on your way to becoming a well respected social community whiz.

 10 points Congrats on a perfect score!
 Are you hiring?